 - Explore Union Chapel, an architectural treasure and working church that hosts live music in Islington.

 - Go to top-secret gigs in London with Sofar Sounds.

-- Journey below the river-level of the Thames for a one-of-kind concert in Tower Bridge’s bascule chambers with the Totally Thames Festival.
+- Journey below the Thames river level for a one-of-kind concert in Tower Bridge's bascule chambers.

-- Treat your ears to some beautiful entertainment at Wilton’s Music Hall – the world's oldest surviving musical hall.
+- Treat your ears to some beautiful entertainment at Wilton's Music Hall, the world's oldest surviving grand music hall.

 - Explore the Horniman Museum's fascinating collection of more than 8,000 musical instruments.